KasparEtter/ef1p/internet/index.md

 [Dynamic Host Configuration Protocol (DHCP)](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).
 DHCP is an [application layer](#application-layer) protocol.

-{% include figure.md source="dhcp-configuration.png" caption="The DHCP configuration in the Wi-Fi preferences of macOS.
-Have a look at [NAT](#network-address-translation) for more information about the IP address." scaled="true" themed="true" limited-width-on-print="true" %}
+{% include image.md source="dhcp-configuration.png" caption="The DHCP configuration in the Wi-Fi preferences of macOS.
+Have a look at [NAT](#network-address-translation) for more information about the IP address." scaled="true" themed="true" %}

 </details>